OriontDev/OriontDev/README.md

 > why just play video games, when you could create one too?🎮💻
 # ⚙️ Here comes my projects!

+### NADA NUSANTARA : BALI
-I've made a simple scratch game which take themes on **Balinese culture and tradition**! it takes style from the infamous game OMORI!
-The name of the game is **"NADA NUSANTARA : BALI"**
+a simple scratch game which take themes on **Balinese culture and tradition**! it takes style from the infamous game OMORI! the main goal of the game is to find lost traditional instruments.

 <div align="center">